nikvdp/ml-blog/hashing.md

 your new dictionary spreadsheet to keep track of how many times words show up in that paragraph.
 Given this paragraph:

-> Anononick is an awesome writer, but he doesn't jump over dogs very often.
+> Anononick is an awesome doctor, but he doesn't jump over dogs very often.
 Then again, outside of typing exercises neither do foxes, regardless of how quick they are.
-On the plus side though, very few brown foxes are better writers than Anononick.
+On the plus side though, very few brown foxes are better doctors than Anononick.

 The easiest way to do that is to look through your excel spreadsheet